 - Heat the oil in a large skillet.

 - Add onion and green pepper and saute for about 5 minutes.

 - While your veggies are sauteing cut up your plant-based chickens tenders.
 I cut mine in thirds and fourths, lengthwise.
 Depending how wide they are.
 Then I cut all of those slices in half.

-Add all the other ingredients to the pan and cook for 15 minutes or until the sauce has become thick and carmelized.
+- Add all the other ingredients to the pan and cook for 15 minutes or until the sauce has become thick and caramelized.
 Imagine it being on a bun so it needs to be thick.